Committee on Teaching and Faculty Development

 After completion of the fellowship or grant period

-Recipients are required to submit a summary to the Faculty Support Services Office.
+Recipients are required to submit a summary of the research or creative activity to the Faculty Support Services Office by January 29 of 2027.

 Recipients may also be asked to present at a COTFD event during the following academic year.